qoherent/ria-hub-docs/docs/content/.Administration/repo-indexer.md

 ## Setting up the repository indexer

-Gitea can search through the files of the repositories by enabling this function in your [`app.ini`](administration/config-cheat-sheet.md):
+RIA Hub can search through the files of the repositories by enabling this function in your [`app.ini`](administration/config-cheat-sheet.md):

 ```ini
 [indexer]